jpitkanen18/fullstackOpen/part0/README.md

     participant browser
     participant server

-    note right of browser: JS Overrides form onsubmit and redraws the notes to include<br>the to be submitted new note.
+    note right of browser: JS Overrides the form onsubmit method and redraws the notes to include<br>the to be submitted new note.
 It then submits the note

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server